Guinea hen’s popularity seems to be on the rise. They go by several names, but the most common are Guinea Fowl and Pet Speckled Hen.

 They have been raised in captivity for thousands of years but have never truly become ‘domesticated.’
 The Helmeted variety that is commonly kept is far tamer than its relatives.

 Still, even so, it is not a cuddly bird.

 They dislike being picked up and held and are likely to scream ‘murder’ if you do so – definitely not a lap bird.

-They also make great alarm callers – anything that is new or out of place will elicit the alarm; which can be annoying or reassuring depending on the outlook!
+They also make great alarm callers – anything new or out of place will elicit the alarm, which can be annoying or reassuring depending on the outlook!

 The benefits they offer are: pest and rodent control, decreased need for pesticide use, guard bird, low maintenance, cheap to feed, and entertainment.